Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 This reminds me that if you run `show tables` again, you'll see that the tables you created don't exist anymore 😅.
 This is because up until we run `.open`, we were storing everything in memory.
 You need to run the commands above again and from this point one, everytime you close the shell you can open the database by running `duckdb` preceded by the name of the file.

-Simple and clean don't you think?
+Simple and clean, don't you think?

 ## What can we do with ducdDB?

 With the steps above, we can proceed to analyze our dataset.
 For this test, I came up with 2 questions:

 1. How many routes do we have?
-And the number of stops per route?
+And stops per route?
 2. What is the frequency of the buses?

 To answer these we should first check the schema of our tables (for this article I draw this one manually).

 ![Schema](images/2022-11-21-16-31-28.png)

 > How many routes do we have?
-And the number of stops per route?
+And stops per route?

 For this first question, we can check the table routes with a select statement.

 ![select * routes](images/2022-11-21-12-09-15.png)

-The first column is named a route_id which, if unique, will correctly points us to how many lines we have.
+The first column is named a route_id which, if unique, will correctly point us to how many lines we have.
 For that we run both queries:

 ```sql{numberLines:true}
 select count(*) from routes;